-Database is an encrypted (scram-sha-256) stand-alone database.
+The database is an encrypted (SCRAM-SHA-256) stand-alone database.

-Database stores hashes of user passwords, not the passwords themselves.
-Hashes are generated with SHA-256 and salt.
+The database stores hashes of user passwords, not the plaintext passwords.
+The hashes are generated using SHA-256 and salt.

 Endpoint Software

 Endpoint software consists of Splashtop Streamer and Splashtop On-Prem app.
 They are downloaded from Splashtop Gateway web console via HTTPS, which guarantees legitimacy of the source.